trento-project/web/guides/development/hack_on_the_trento.md

 See [environment_variables](./environment_variables.md)

-## Scenario loading with photofinish
+## Scenario loading with Photofinish

 The Trento project includes a tool called [photofinish](https://github.com/trento-project/photofinish), which you can use to load different scenarios for development and debugging purposes.